jmettraux/aachen/src/cae__background.md

 A background corresponds to where/how the character was raised.
 There isn't a one to one mapping between social class and background.
 A wanderer character may be of noble origin, but since they spent their childhood wandering, their skillset is given by the `wanderer` background.

 Aachen targets Europa between 700 and 1100 AD.
-Social classes should be porous, especially for audacious and adventurous characters.
-FIXME.
+The Empire receded in far Byzantium, counts are still appointed officials but they try to make their officie hereditary, feodality is not far.
+A free man is expected to fight for his community but many are happy to pay for others to fight.
+The time period is wide and shifting, known yet foreign and dark.

+[^1]

 The background is determined by rolling 1d6, or by choosing one in accord with the referee.
 A player may also want to come up with their own background, giving it a name and three skills.
 For example, a `Mountebank` background that grants _Convince_, _Exert_, and _Perform_.

-[^1]

 ## Applying the Background